stonefl/stonefl.github.io/_posts/2020-12-31-my-reflections-on-2020-and-resolutions-for-2021.md

 # Reflections on 2020

 - **Enjoyed staying more with family**: I have been working from home since the late of March.
 At the very beginning, I worried my two screaming little girls would ruin my work at home.
 It turned out that I was completely wrong.
-They know when they cann't disrupt me and when they can ask me to play games with them.
-To be honest, I have got used to working from home and I'm really enjoying the time staying with my family at home.
+They know when they can't disturb me and when they can ask me to play games with them.
+I have got used to working from home and am really enjoying the time staying with them.

-- **Learned about cloud skills**: Cloud computing is the key to the future industries.
-I feel lucky to have chances to learn about both Google Cloud Platform and Microsoft Azure, who are the two of the top public cloud providers in the world.
+- **Learned about cloud skills**: Cloud computing is key to the future industries.
+I feel lucky to have chances of learning about both Google Cloud Platform and Microsoft Azure.
+They are two of the top public cloud platforms in the world.
 I have successfully obtained three GCP certificates at the end of 2019 and the beginning of 2020.
 ![three_certs]({{site.baseurl}}/img/post/ThreeCerts.JPG)

-- **Started a manager role**: I got started a new role of Manager Operations Research at FedEx Freight on Sep.
+- **Started a manager role**: I started a role as Manager of Operations Research on Sep.
 16th.
 The quote from Steve Jobs below might be the best reason why I would move from a technical person to a manager.
-While it is challenging, I'm learning to be a good manager.
+While it is a challenging, I'm learning to be a good manager.

 > "They are the great individual contributors who never, ever want to be a manager...
-But decide they have to be a manager because no one else is going to be able to do as good a job as them."
+But decide they have to be a manager because no one else is going to be able to do as good a job as them." -- Steve Jobs

-- **Started new good habits**: Started with working from home, I have been getting up at 5am and running everyday.
-Running distance started from 0.7 miles increased to 3.5 miles now.
-I have reached total 250 miles goal!
+- **Started two new good habits**: Started with working from home, I have been getting up at 5am and running everyday.
+Running distance started from 0.7 miles increased to 3.5 miles now and I have reached total 250 miles two days ago!

-- **Read books**: I have finsihed 10 English and 15 Chinses books, covering history, business, management, computer, big data, productivity and time management.
-I will take time to do a review on some of the great ones.
+- **Read books**: I have finsihed 10 English and 15 Chinses books, in areas of history, business, management, computer, big data, productivity and time management, etc. I will take time to do a review on some of the great ones.

 - **Wrote blogs**: I'm not a blogger, but I like to write down what I have learned in a logging way.
 I have finished 7 tech blogs on GCP, Azure and Power BI.
-Welcome to check them out:
+Please feel free to check them out:

 [Connect Power BI Desktop to Oracle Database through LDAP JDBC Connection String](https://leifengblog.net/blog/connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string/)